Chelmsford Motor Club is fully committed to safeguarding the wellbeing of its members. All

 entrusted to its care and is committed to working to provide a safe environment for all

-2. The Club confirms that it adheres to the MSA Safeguarding Policy and the
+2. The Club confirms that it adheres to the Motorsport UK Safeguarding Policy and the

 procedures, practices and guidelines.
 The Club will follow the guidance of the policy